 Next, make sure to have a cove.tool project created before you begin the export process (walkthrough here).

 All cove.tool plugins are BIM extensions that make exporting building geometry, a quick and accurate process.
 By automating 90% of the workflow, cove.tool gives the time it takes to set up and run multiple types of simulations, back to the designer.
 Each simulation analysis requires its own set of inputs and standards which are used to output accurate results and diagrams.
-The analysis which requires geometry needs them in the following categories.

-Essential: Roofs, Floors, Exterior Walls, Windows, Building Height
+Required: Roofs, Floors, Exterior Walls, Windows, Building Height

 Optional: Skylights, Interior Walls, and Shading Devices.

 Get started by locating and opening the Scene Properties palette under the Editor Type in the lower right part of the screen.
 Scroll down the list of BIM properties and locate the cove.tool property.
-Move the cove.tool tab to the top of your properties list by click+hold the multi-dot grip on the right of the tab, then drag it to the top.
+Move the cove.tool tab to the top of your properties list by clicking & holding the multi-dot grip on the right of the tab, then drag it to the top.
 Open the cove.tool property with the dropdown arrow.

 Step 1 – Provide your login, password, and paste the URL from your cove.tool project page in the text panels.